teohongwei898/C-/Guide Book/README.md

 #### Below are the contents of my guidebook available at this time frame/period : 05/05/2018

 1. Assignment and Operators
+2. Conditional Operators
+3. Inputs and Outputs
+4. If and ElseIf
+5. While Loops
+6. For Loops

 #### Cheers!